 Advanced Settings

-Advanced Settings offer further adjustment of storage system operating parameters and device behavior logic.
+Advanced settings provide further adjustment capabilities for the operating parameters and device behavior logic of the storage system.

-Hint: If you are not sure about these settings, consult a professional installation engineer before adjusting advanced settings.
+Tip: If you are unsure about these settings, consult a professional installation engineer before adjusting advanced settings.

 Battery Calibration

-Used to make the battery charge level display more accurate.
+Used to make the battery state-of-charge display more accurate.
 Suitable for systems that have not been fully charged/discharged for a long time.
-The homepage will show the "Next Calibration Time" for easy checking of the current strategy status.
+The homepage will show the “Next Calibration Time” for easy viewing of the current strategy status.

 How to adjust battery calibration settings

-Calibrate Now: Manually control the calibration behavior.
-When you click start, the system will immediately perform a full calibration, and you can click stop at any time to interrupt the process.
+• Calibrate Now: Manually control the calibration action.
+Once you click start, the system will immediately perform a full calibration.
+You can click stop at any time to interrupt the process.

-Scheduled Calibration: Choose a future time point, and the system will automatically complete the next calibration.
+• Scheduled Calibration: Choose a future time point when the system will automatically complete the next calibration.

 Note:

-If cyclic or scheduled calibration is enabled, the system will run automatically according to the schedule you set.
+• If cyclic or scheduled calibration is enabled, the system will run automatically according to your configured schedule.

-Calibration takes some time; perform it when electrical loads are relatively low.
+• The calibration process takes some time; please perform it when electrical loads are relatively low.

 Power Support

-When enabled, the system provides additional support during short voltage fluctuations or minor disturbances to keep equipment running more stably.
-In most scenarios, keep the system at the default settings.
+When enabled, the system will provide additional support during short voltage fluctuations or minor disturbances to make device operation more stable.
+In most scenarios, keep the system at default settings.

 Diesel Generator Settings

 Used to connect and manage diesel generators.
-When enabled, the energy storage system will coordinate with the diesel generator to provide backup power or high-load support.
+When enabled, the energy storage system will cooperate with the diesel generator to provide backup power or high-load support.

 How to adjust diesel generator settings

-The rated power and frequency settings of the diesel generator are not affected by the generator state and can be set even when the diesel option is off.
+The diesel generator’s rated power and frequency settings are not affected by the generator’s status and can be configured even when the diesel option is off.
 Control mode and output mode settings are only operable when the generator option is enabled.

 AUX Settings

 AUX is a passive switch with two states: closed and open.
 There is no polarity between the contacts.
-This function is intended to control the contacts to close or open under set conditions, thereby turning loads on or off.
+This feature is designed to control contact closure or opening under set conditions to connect or disconnect loads.

 How to adjust AUX settings

-Before starting setup, ensure the AUX contacts are correctly wired.
+Before starting configuration, ensure the AUX contacts have been wired correctly.

-Click the AUX contact channel to select Channel 1 or Channel 2; up to two devices can be controlled.
-(Some models only have one channel and thus can only control one device)
+• Click the AUX contact channel to select Channel 1 or Channel 2; up to two devices can be controlled.
+(Some models only have one channel and can therefore control only one device)

-The AUX contact can be set to "Normally Open" or "Normally Closed" mode.
-When using this feature, select a channel and click the "ON" button to enable that channel.
+• AUX contacts can be set to 'Normally Open' or 'Normally Closed' mode.
+When using this feature, select the channel and click the “ON” button to enable that channel.

-Click "Control Mode" to set the functional mode.
-The AUX contact provides three modes: ON, OFF, AUTO
+• Click “Control Mode” to set the function mode.
+AUX contacts offer three modes: ON, OFF, AUTO

-When selecting Control Mode ON, the normally open contact will close during the set time period.
-Outside that period, the normally open contact remains open.
-If no time period is set, this function will be invalid.
+• When selecting Control Mode ON, the normally open contact will close during the set time period.
+Outside the period the normally open contact remains open.
+If no period is set, this function will not take effect.

-When selecting Control Mode OFF, the normally closed contact will open during the set time period.
-Outside that period, the normally closed contact remains closed.
-If no time period is set, this function will be invalid.
+• When selecting Control Mode OFF, the normally closed contact will open during the set time period.
+Outside the period the normally closed contact remains closed.
+If no period is set, this function will not take effect.

-When Control Mode AUTO is selected, the normally open and normally closed contacts will be triggered based on SOC and switch settings.
+• When Control Mode AUTO is selected, the normally open and normally closed contacts will be triggered according to SOC and switch settings.

 Note: The features presented on this page may vary across different models; please refer to the actual device.